-8) The meat contains no preservatives, additives or other substances posing a harmful risk to human health.
+8) The beef and beef products contain no preservatives, additives or other substances posing a harmful risk to human health.

-9) The meat has been produced according to a residue and microbiological sampling program in accordance with the USDA regulatory requirements.

-10) The meat was produced in accordance with the FSIS National Residue Program.
+9) The beef and beef products have been subjected to a residue and microbiological sampling program in accordance with FSIS regulatory requirements including the FSIS National Residue Program.